 I’m hoping that my future will be filled with some sort of science communication job.
 Working for the World Health Organisation on their antibiotic awareness campaign or the BBC would be the dream but I know I’ll have to work hard and get lots of experience to achieve that!
 In September I’ve been accepted to start a Science Communication Masters at UWE Bristol which is a great first step towards my dream career!

 I like to do science communication with the help of my Giant Microbes; soft fluffy versions of the bugs that cause disease.
 They make conveying what might be a boring, science message more fun and accessible which hopefully shows in the pictures I’ve taken.
-Whenever I’ve taken them to fairs in the past people love them and want one of their own.
-I used them mainly as props to make posts on the Instagram account for UoN’s Microbiology Society (MicroSoc) of which I was a part of until recently.
+Whenever I’ve taken them to fairs in the past, people love them and want one of their own.
+I used them mainly as props to make posts on the Instagram account for UoN’s Microbiology Society (MicroSoc) of which I was a part of until I graduated.